Control 3.13: Agent 365 Admin Center Analytics and Reporting

 - A documented review log (spreadsheet, ticketing system, or GRC platform entry) exists evidencing the most recent analytics review with reviewer identity and date.

-- Alert thresholds for exception rate and pending request count are documented in written supervisory procedures (Zone 2 and Zone 3).
+- Alert thresholds for agents with exceptions, any internally derived exception rate, and pending request count are documented in written supervisory procedures (Zone 2 and Zone 3).

 - Power Automate or equivalent automated alert workflow is operational and has been tested for Compliance Officer notification (Zone 3).

-- All custom agents deployed in the tenant appear in the Agent Registry; any custom agents absent from hero metrics are documented as lacking Observability SDK instrumentation and are subject to a remediation timeline per Control 3.14.
+- All custom agents deployed in the tenant appear in the Agent Registry; any custom agents absent from activity metrics are documented as lacking confirmed telemetry support and are subject to a remediation timeline per Control 3.14.

 Additional Resources

-- Microsoft Learn: Agent 365 overview page in Microsoft 365 admin center
+- Microsoft Learn: Agent management in Microsoft 365 admin center (Agent Overview hero metrics and actionable views)

 - Microsoft Learn: Agent Registry in Microsoft 365 admin center